 In it you will notice they ALL have the following:

-- Spend in over 140+ currencies at the interbank exchange rate
+- Spend in over 140+ currencies at the interbank or mid-market exchange rate

 - Exchange in 28+ fiat currencies

-- No fee ATM withdrawals (Limits apply based on the plan, then fees apply)
+- No fee ATM withdrawals (Limits apply based on the plan, then fees apply.
+Third party providers may change a withdrawal fee)

 There is a long list of additional benefits for Premium and Metal users.
 Like medical insurance, baggage and flight insurance, priority customer support, LoungeKey Pass (at airports) and fancy looking premium cards.